AccidentalMachines/PocketQueen-v1/Instructions.md

-# Soundial v1 – Assembly Instructions
+# Pocket Queen v1 – Assembly Instructions

-These instructions will walk you through assembling your own Soundial v1 metronome.
+These instructions will walk you through assembling your own Pocket Queen v1 metronome.

 ---